KlosRadieschen/cidergo/README.md

-# cidergo
+# CiderGo

-> [!WARNING]
+> [!CAUTION]
-> Status: Work in Progress (doesn't work at all as of right now)
+> IF YOU MAKE REQUESTS TOO FAST, THE API WILL RESPOND "status: ok" WITHOUT ACTUALLY RETURNING THE VALUE, RESULTING IN A CRASH.
+This will be fixed soon.

-This project is under active development and aims to provide a convenient interface for interacting with Cider's RPC/API.
+A convenient library for interacting with Cider's RPC.

 ## Introduction

 > [!TIP]
 > [Cider](https://cider.sh) is a client for Apple Music that works on all major operating systems.

 CiderGo is designed for developers looking to build applications that control your local Cider app.
-This library acts as an RPC/API wrapper around the Cider Apple Music client, offering programmatic control over music playback.
+This library simplifies interactions with the Cider RPC, offering programmatic control over music playback.

 ## Current Features

-- **Media Information Retrieval**: Get details about currently playing songs.

-yeah, that's it
+This library currently support all endpoints of /api/v1/playback (except for /queue GET).

 ## Installation

-Install cidergo via `go get`:
+Install CiderGo via `go get`:

 ```sh
 go get github.com/klosradieschen/cidergo
 ```

-Ensure you have Go installed and properly configured on your system before proceeding with the installation.

 ## Getting Started

+Make sure that the Cider RPC client is running under Settings -> Connectivity -> Websocket API.

+> [!IMPORTANT]
-Make sure that the Cider RPC client is running under setting -> Connectivity -> Websocket API.
-As of right now, you have to go to "Manage External Application Access to Cider" (right underneath the Websocket API setting) and disable tokens.
+> As of right now, you have to go to "Manage External Application Access to Cider" (right underneath the Websocket API setting) and ***disable API tokens***.

 ## Usage Example